 - Able to practice both independently and collaboratively in a multicultural society

-- Ready to assume the multifaceted roles of an active professional, including practitioner, educator, researcher, consultant, administrator, collaborator, advocate and lifelong learner
+- Ready to assume the multifaceted roles of an active professional, including practitioner, educator, researcher, consultant, administrator, collaborator, advocate, and lifelong learner

-- Qualified to promote the advancement of physical therapy through practice, education and research
+- Qualified to promote the advancement of physical therapy through practice, education, and research

 The Physical Therapy Doctoral Program curriculum follows a traditional model that embraces evidence-based physical therapy practice.
-It includes a strong clinical education component to give students the necessary breadth and depth to achieve proficiency in professional skills.
+It includes a strong clinical education component to give you the necessary breadth and depth to achieve proficiency in professional skills.

 The mission of the Mayo Program in Physical Therapy is to inspire hope and contribute to health and well-being of society by educating aspiring physical therapists who provide the best care to every patient/client through integrated education, research and clinical practice.